arvinseeva/plotly-challenge/README.md

 The main objective of this assignment was to explore the belly button diversity dataset which catalogues the microbes that colonise the human navel.

+The first task is to read the samples.json file.